-Former DHS Official: White House Failed To Take Far-Right Extremism Seriously
+Former DHS Official: Trump Pouring 'Fuel On The Fire' Of Domestic Extremism

 "They borrowed from ISIS's playbook and they learned how to radicalize people online," she says.
 In the post-Sept.
 11 United States, domestic extremists also adopted an emphasis on smaller attacks that could be carried out quickly with limited planning.
 What Neumann saw was "the pivot to bring your own weapon to the fight, use whatever you have: a knife, a gun, a vehicle, vehicle ramming," she says.
 "We've seen a number of vehicle rammings this summer, in fact."

-But unlike the urgent inter-agency response to ISIS, Neumann says there was no clear effort to combat violent extremists on the right.
+But unlike the urgent interagency response to ISIS, Neumann says there was no clear effort to combat violent extremists on the right.

 "If you had a very clear voice at the top, from the president, from other senior leaders in the Republican Party, denouncing this and warning conservatives — warning Republicans — that these groups are trying to recruit you based on things that might sound like a typical conservative belief, but behind it is this insidious, ugly, evil thing, if we had more clear voices talking about it — it would somewhat inoculate people from that recruitment and that radicalization," she says.
 "But instead, we have the opposite effect.
 We have the president not only pretty much refusing to condemn, but throwing fuel on the fire, creating opportunities for more recruitment through his rhetoric."